Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness and even death.

 The flu vaccine is your best shot at stopping the flu.

-What are the symptoms?
+What are the symptoms of flu?

 Flu symptoms can start suddenly like fever, headache, tiredness and muscle aches.
 Elderly people might also experience confusion while children might get an upset stomach and muscle aches.